n8tb1t/use-scroll-position/README.md

 `element`      | Get scroll position for a specified element by reference.
 `useWindow`      | Use `window.scroll` instead of `document.body.getBoundingClientRect()` to detect scroll position.
 `wait`      | The `timeout` in ms. Good for performance.
-'boundingElement | if `useWindow` is false, provide a scrollable parent of `element`
+`boundingElement` | Only works with `useWindow` set to false, Just pass the `element` reference and the `boundingElement` - (parent container) reference and track their corresponding position, `boundingElement` should be scrollable with overflow hidden or whatever

 > The `useScrollPosition` returns `prevPos` and `currPos`.